2018 Immediate Past President

-Fernando Stein, MD, FAAP, is the 2017 president of the American Academy of Pediatrics (AAP).
-Dr. Stein began his one-year term as AAP president on Jan.
-1, 2017.
+Fernando Stein, MD, FAAP, is the immediate past president of the American Academy of Pediatrics (AAP) after serving his term as the 2017 AAP president.

 Dr. Stein is a practicing pediatrician and critical care specialist delivering bedside care for the past 35 years in Houston.
 A native of Guatemala, he did his specialty and subspecialty training at Baylor College of Medicine-affiliated institutions.